sodadata/docs/soda-spark/install-and-use.md

 	<a href="https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.DataFrame.createOrReplaceGlobalTempView.html" target="_blank">global temporary view</a>
    for the Spark data frame.
 3. It executes the scan on the temporary view.

+## Contribute

+Soda Spark is an open-source software project hosted in <a href="https://github.com/sodadata/soda-spark" target="_blank">GitHub</a>.
+Learn how to <a href="https://github.com/sodadata/soda-spark/blob/main/CONTRIBUTING.md" target="blank">contribute</a> to the Soda Spark project.

 ## Go further